ask4jubad/ask4jubad/docs/index.md

 ### Phd Candidate, QE Lab, University of Innsbruck

 👋 Hi, I’m @ask4jubad

 👀 I’m interested in general engineering and IT

 🌱 I’m currently learning javascript, and relearning python😉.
 I am also currently exploring testing as a scientific exercise.

 💞️ I’m looking to collaborate on SDGs, startups, robotics, teaching and having fun.

-📫 How to reach me skype/facebook/linkedin/twitter/instagram: ask4jubad
+📫 How to reach me **Bold** skype/facebook/linkedin/twitter/instagram: ask4jubad

 You can use the [editor on GitHub](https://github.com/ask4jubad/ask4jubad.io/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.